Unboxed-Software/solana-course/content/pda.md

 There will be one comment counter account per review and one comment account per comment.
 The comment counter account will be linked to a given review by using a review's address as a seed for finding the comment counter PDA.
 It will also use the static string "comment" as a seed.

 The comment account will be linked to a review in the same way.
-However, it will not include the "commment" string as a seed and will instead use the *actual comment count* as a seed.
+However, it will not include the "comment" string as a seed and will instead use the *actual comment count* as a seed.
 That way the client can easily retrieve comments for a given review by doing the following:

 1. Read the data on the comment counter account to determine the number of comments on a review.
 2. Where `n` is the total number of comments on the review, loop `n` times.
 Each iteration of the loop will derive a PDA using the review address and the current number as seeds.
 The result is `n` number of PDAs, each of which is the address of an account that stores a comment.